 The main illicit drugs and polydrug use

-According to the latest available data (2014), cannabis is still by far the most widely used illicit substance, both among teenagers and the adult population, with 17 million people having already tried it (i.e. 41% of 15 to 64 year-olds).
-The overall proportion of recent users (in the last month) is 6.6%, and regular use (at least 10 times per month) concerns nearly 1.5 million people in France.
+According to the latest available data (2016), cannabis is still by far the most widely used illicit substance, both among teenagers and the adult population, with 17 million people having already tried it (42% of 18 to 64 year-olds).
+In 2014 (latest available data) the overall proportion of recent users (in the last month) is 6.3%, and regular use (at least 10 times per month) is 3.1%.

-Among last year users aged 18 to 64 years, according to the 2014 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test – CAST – see details in T1.2.3) is 21%, i.e. 2.2% of the French population aged 18 to 64 years.
+Among last year users aged 18 to 64 years, according to the 2014 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test, CAST) is 21%, i.e. 2.2% of the French population aged 18 to 64 years.
 Cannabis is also the most frequently reported substance mentioned as the principal reason for entering drug treatment (CSAPA).
 As far as synthetic cannabinoids are concerned, 1.7% of adults aged 18 to 64 state that they have already used such substances.
 Their use levels are similar to heroin or amphetamines.

-Cannabis use has been on the rise since the beginning of the 2010s, regardless of age group and frequency of use: this rise is part of a context of a marked increase in cannabis supply in France, particularly home cultivation and local production of herbal cannabis, while the cannabis resin market is still very dynamic (see workbook Drug Market and Crime).
+Cannabis use rose between 2010 and 2014 and has since remained at high levels, regardless of age group and frequency of use: this rise is part of a context of a marked increase in cannabis supply in France, particularly home cultivation and local production of herbal cannabis, while the cannabis resin market is still very dynamic (see workbook Drug Market and Crime).

-The use of cocaine, the second most frequently used illicit substance, is far below that of cannabis and concerns approximately one tenth the number of people.
-However, the proportion of lifetime cocaine users aged 18 to 64 has increased four-fold in two decades (from 1.2% in 1995 to 5.6% in 2014), as had the proportion of cocaine users within the year between 2000 (0.3 %) and 2014 (1.1 %).
+The use of cocaine, the second most frequently used illicit substance, is far below that of cannabis and concerns approximately one tenth the number of people, either in terms of lifetime use or use in the past year.
+However, the proportion of lifetime cocaine users aged 18 to 64 has increased four-fold in two decades (from 1.2% in 1995 to 5.6% in 2014), as had the proportion of cocaine users within the year between 2000 (0.3%) and 2014 (1.1%).
 This variation indicates the wider diffusion of a substance once limited to well-off categories, and affecting all social groups in recent years.
 The levels of lifetime use for synthetic drugs such as MDMA/ecstasy and amphetamines are 4.3% and 2.3%, respectively.
 The proportion of current MDMA/ecstasy users increased significantly between 2010 and 2014 (from 0.3% to 0.9%), thus reaching a peak since the last decade.
+Among 18-25 year olds, the use of this product exceeds that of cocaine.

-The prevalence of lifetime use of heroin is 1.5% in the entire 18 to 64 year-old population and current use seems very rare (0.2% of those surveyed).
+The prevalence of lifetime use of heroin is 1.5% in the entire 18 to 64 year-old population and current use seems very rare2 (0.2% of those surveyed).

 The use of illicit drugs with alcohol, tobacco and prescription drugs